Ziphozenkosimthombe/freeCodeCamp/README.md

 # freeCodeCamp
-getting know and learn more about C# in freeCodeCamp
+Getting know and learn more about C# in freeCodeCamp.